nickkeepfer/GitWorkshop/01-Initial-Setup/README.md

 ```

 ## Installing GitHub CLI
-Whilst GitHub is not strictly neccesary to enjoy the wonders of version control, its a very powerful tool and will help you share your projects seamlessly with your collaborators working on the same project.
+Whilst GitHub is not strictly necessary to enjoy the wonders of version control, it's a very powerful tool and will help you share your projects seamlessly with your collaborators working on the same project.
 Before diving into your first GitHub project, lets ensure you're all set up with the necessary tools and access first.
 We will be doing this from the command line for maximum control, note however that there are various software packages with a GUI you could use instead, for example GitHub Desktop (not covered here).

 ### Step 1: Create a GitHub Account

-You've done this already haven't you?!
+You've done this already, haven't you?!
 If not, sign up for a [Github account](https://github.com/) on their website.
 This is essential for managing and collaborating on projects hosted on GitHub, don't worry it's completely free!

 ### Step 2: Install Command Line Interface (CLI) Tools